EXPLORE OUR TRAILS

 • Temporary deer stands are allowed with Land Trust permission.
 Stands must be labeled with a 2x4" tag identifying the name and contact info of the stand owner, and stands must removed from our property at the end of hunting season.

 ATTEND AN EVENT

 We offer many ways for community members to be involved in our organization—we truly have something for everyone!
-There are get-your-hands-dirty volunteering events, winter snowshoe/ski outings, year-round hikes, guided paddles, trail and fun runs.
-We have plenty of kid-friendly events: pack your basket for a summer solstice picnic, kick up your heels at Arts on the Hills music, learn how our organic blueberry farm works while trying your hand at raking and winnowing, munch on blueberries at August’s berry pick, and enjoy Blueberry Tales with Camden Public Library's Miss Amy.
+There are get-your-hands-dirty volunteering events, winter snowshoe/ski outings, year-round guided hikes and paddles.
+We have kid-friendly events: pack your basket for a summer solstice picnic, kick up your heels at Arts on the Hills music, try your hand at raking and winnowing at our organic blueberry farm, munch on blueberries at August’s berry picks, and enjoy Seasonal Stories with Camden Public Library's Miss Amy.

 BEECH HILL BLUEBERRIES

 The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote the community benefits of an ecologically organic blueberry farm.
 Coastal Mountains Land Trust has been managing Beech Hill Preserve's blueberry fields since 2003.
 Currently, there are 25 acres of MOFGA-certified organic blueberries.

 The Coastal Mountains Nature Program hosts a series of monthly walks exploring the natural history of Mid-Coast Maine.
 All events take place on the first Saturday of the month from 10 a.m. until noon unless otherwise specified.
 Each walk has a particular area of focus, led by a knowledgeable leader, and participants are encouraged to share their knowledge of anything that we discover.